 Oh crikey!
 So it's not really been the kind of renovation project where you can work to a budget?

 Unlike any other house we have done this budget is flexible.
 We know this is a long-term home and want to do all we can to restore it sympathetically to its former glory.
 It really feels like a money pit..!

-I also for the first time don’t want to compromise like I have in other properties we have renovated – we are not doing this to make a quick profit.
+I also for the first time don’t want to compromise as I have in other properties we have renovated - we are not doing this to make a quick profit.
 Having said that, I love bargain hunting and shopping around.
 I spend ages researching and we always haggle with everything we buy.
 I love getting things cheap and upcycling to furnish the house.

 Really, we try and put money aside and budget monthly in order to create a renovation fund.
 We list what needs doing in a room, do the approximate costings and save that amount up before we start on it.